Sujatha1608/last_fm_assesment/README.md

 This App Contains 2 screens
-First Screen contains user names search.
+First Screen contains artist names search.
-Enter the user name and click the Search button then call the api and display the list of users in recyclerview.
+Enter the artist name and click the Search button then call the api and display the list of artists in recyclerview.
-When click on list items user data is displayed from the api.
+When click on list items artists data is displayed from the api.
 Listed upto 20 users alphabetically